 Jane Kittredge began studying the violin at age four.
 Earning both Bachelor and Masters of Music degrees at the Mannes College of Music, Jane's principle teachers have been Sally Thomas, Lucie Robert, Laurie Smukler and Garrett Fischbach.
 Her solo performance engagements, orchestral tours and chamber festival appearances have brought her across the United States, throughout Mexico, London, Beijing, Italy, Canada and the French Alps.

 In 2020, Jane received a number of performing arts grants including the New Music Solidarity Fund, Vermont Arts Council Rapid Relief Fund, Burlington City Arts Artist Relief Fund, and the Seven Star Arts Center.
 Throughout the COVID pandemic, Jane has participated in a number of virtual concerts, such as the Vermont Symphony Orchestra's "Music For Days Like This" series.
-She also curated, hosted, and performed in a three-part Vermont Symphony Orchestra video series developed for clients of assisted living facilities and the Vermont Veterans hospital.
+In the winters of both '20 and '21, she curated, hosted, and performed in two Vermont Symphony Orchestra chamber ensemble series' developed and performed for clients of assisted living facilities across Vermont.